Gujarat Assembly elections: BJP upbeat ahead of counting of votes | Politics

 - India

-It was a high-stakes three-cornered fight between the BJP, Congress and AAP.
-Political observers said the outcome will determine who captures the main opposition space in Gujarat.

-Exit polls have predicted a big majority for the BJP in Gujarat and if these projections are any indication, the saffron party is all set to retain power in the state for the seventh consecutive term and equal Left Front's feat in West Bengal.
+Gujarat has 182 Assembly seats and the majority mark is 92.
+Exit polls have predicted that the BJP will comfortably win a seventh straight term -- an outcome that will equal the Left Front's feat in West Bengal.

+If the BJP wins big in Gujarat and gets a majority in Himachal Pradesh, where votes were to be counted for elections held on Nov 12, it will be a huge morale boost for the party, said Sanjay Kumar at the New Delhi-based Centre for the Study of Developing Societies.
+It will enthuse BJP’s rank and file, and reinforce the impression that the party will win the 2024 Lok Sabha elections, Kumar said.

-For the BJP, a positive result will firm up Narendra Modi's bid for a third consecutive term as PM in 2024.
-For the Congress, its role as the main challenger to the BJP is at stake and Thursday's results will reveal if the party's 'silent campaign' has cut ice with people, an observer said.
-Top leaders of the party were busy with the Bharat Jodo Yatra.
+For the Congress, its role as the main challenger to the BJP is at stake.
+Thursday's results will reveal if the party's silent campaign has cut ice with people.
+The party’s campaign, mostly shouldered by local leaders, has leaned on door-to-door canvassing for votes as its leader Rahul Gandhi, who had aggressively campaign in the 2017 elections, chose to stay away to focus on the Bharat Jodo Yatra.

-For AAP, which carried out an aggressive campaign, Gujarat election is a chance to establish itself as a pan-national party and a challenger to BJP at the national level also.

-Emboldened by the victory in the Delhi municipal elections, AAP hopes that its welfare politics will be accepted by the people in Gujarat.
+For the AAP, which carried out a high-decibel campaign, the elections in Gujarat are an opportunity to establish itself as a pan-national party and a challenger to BJP at the national level.
+Emboldened by the victory in the Delhi municipal elections, the AAP hopes its politics of welfarism will be accepted by the people in Gujarat.

-The BJP battled anti-incumbency sentiments after 27 years of rule in the state as it faced the recent elections.
-Modi was the party's trump card and the ruling party banked on Brand Modi containing the anti-incumbency factor.
+That said, the BJP has had to battle anti-incumbency after being in power for 25 years.
+It is banking on Modi’s charisma and appeal to contain anti-incumbency.
+Modi addressed as many as 30 election rallies.

-Among the key issues in the elections were unemployment, price rise, water not reaching certain pockets of the state, land acquisition for big projects and farmers not getting proper compensation for crop damage due to excess rains.
+Unemployment, price rise, water not reaching certain pockets of the state, land acquisition for big projects and farmers not getting proper compensation for crop damage due to excess rains were among key issues that the campaign this time.

-The voting percentage this time around was almost four per cent less than what it was in 2017 as the state recorded 64.33 per cent voting against 68.39 per cent in 2017.

-This decline was attributed to the general apathy of the urban voters to exercise their franchise.
-The low voting percentage has left the BJP worried, and in the second phase the party made frantic efforts to increase the polling figures.

-Congress leader Rahul Gandhi found time from his Bharat Jodo Yatra to address two rallies in Gujarat.
-Rajasthan CM Ashok Gehlot led the party's campaign in the state.
-Party chief Mallikarjun Kharge also addressed poll rallies.

-Delhi CM Arvind Kejriwal led an aggressive campaign for AAP, addressing several rallies and holding road shows in the last five months.
+Voter turnout this time dropped 4 per cent compared to 2017, signalling fatigue and possible disillusionment among some supporters of BJP.

-The counting of votes will start at 8 am on Thursday at 37 counting centres covering the 182 Assembly seats, Chief Electoral Officer P Bharathi said.
+The counting of votes will start at 8 am at 37 counting centres covering the 182 Assembly seats, Chief Electoral Officer P Bharathi said.

 There will be three centres in Ahmedabad, two in Surat and Anand, and one in each of the remaining 30 districts.
 All necessary preparations for the counting have been done, Bharathi told reporters in Ahmedabad on Wednesday.